M0H-0/ToDoList-MVC/README.md

 ## Current Features
 - Add, update, and delete tasks (CRUD)
-- real-time checkbox toggle with AJAX
+- User sign-up, sign-in, and sign-out with secure access control.
-- Basic UI layout
+- Real-time toggle of task status (done/undone) without page reload.
-- ....
+- Simple and clean UI.
-More features coming as I learn!
+- ....More features coming as I learn!

 ## How to Run